r0fls/gostats/README.md

 - Random

 ###Contributing
-If you're interested in contributing, please submit a pull request.
+If you're interested in contributing, please submit a pull request, or raise an issue.

 ####TO-DO
 - add more distributions